 Flocks of Robins are hunting in the grass.
-When I see groups of Robins scurrying on the ground in formation, I know spring is here.
+When I see groups of the rusty-breasted birds scurrying on the ground in formation, I know spring is here.

 The Robins cock their heads to the side when hunting.
 I think they are looking at the ground as their eyes are on the sides of their heads like most animals that are prey.
 Top predators eyes are often rather flat on the front of their faces.
 Think of a lion or a wolf.